© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 CHANCE & DESIGN

-CITIZENS' INSCRIPTIONAL & PICTORIAL PUBLIC INITIATIVES: 'TAGGING' > 'GRAFFITI' > 'STREET-ART' > COMMERCIAL ASSIMILATION ... in process
+CITIZENS' INSCRIPTIONAL & PICTORIAL PUBLIC INITIATIVES: 'TAGGING' > 'GRAFFITI' > 'STREET-ART' ... & THEIR SOCIAL DEVOLUTION INTO DECORATIVE/SKILLFUL DECOR

 INTRODUCTION